Big Data

 How do I get my Insurance ID card?

-The first time you enroll, you will receive an email from GeoBlue with instructions on how to set up your account at GeoBlueStudents.
+The first time you enroll, you will receive an email from Cigna with instructions on how to set up your account on Cigna Envoy.
 There you will download your card at the start of each quarter.
-If you need to seek treatment before you receive your card, please contact Relation Education Solutions at 1-800-537-1777 to obtain your insurance ID number.

 How do I find a doctor?